 All children of school age should be enrolled at their catchment school.
-Under the Education (Scotland) Act 1980, parents (including foster carers, residential care staff and carers who are family and friends) have a statutory right to make a placing request for any educational establishment.
-Placing requests must be considered by Stirling Council and unless there is a statutory ground to refuse them, the placing request must be granted.
+Under the Education (Scotland) Act 1980, parents (including foster carers, residential care staff and carers who are family and friends) have a statutory right to make a placing request for any school that is not their catchment school.

 School placement fraud occurs when fraudulent or misleading information is provided when making the placement request, for example:

 - Falsely claiming that you or your child reside at an address within a particular school catchment area.

 - Purchasing a property located within a school catchment area and failing to reside within it.
 Thereafter falsely declaring on enrolment form that the child resides at the property.